 You may request to have your exam rescored only if you failed the MCCQE Part I. If you received a pass result, you are not eligible for the rescoring service.

 Rescoring your examination is unlikely to change your final MCCQE Part I result, as your results are verified at least twice before they are sent to you.
-If you still wish to have your MCCQE Part I rescored, you need to follow the steps below within six weeks of receiving your SOR:
+If you still wish to have your MCCQE Part I rescored, you need to follow the steps below within six weeks of the date indicated on your SOR:

 - Send us a message through your physiciansapply.ca account using MCCQE Part I Rescore in the subject line.

 There are three possible outcomes from the rescoring process:

 - No change in your MCCQE Part I score

 - Increase in your MCCQE Part I total score plus a change in your final result from fail to pass

 If there is an improvement in your MCCQE Part I score, you will receive a refund of the rescoring fee.
 A new SOR and SFR will also be uploaded to your physiciansapply.ca account.